A car accident can be shocking and highly stressful but it's important you stay calm.

 If the claim is complicated it can take a while to sort out.

 Will reporting an accident increase my car insurance cost?

-Different factors affect the cost of car insurance including your age, car, and driving experience
+Many different factors affect the cost of car insurance including your age, car and driving experience

-If you were deemed to be at fault in the accident, you might see your car insurance costs rise.
+If you were deemed to be at fault in the accident, you may see your car insurance costs rise.
 This is because insurers could see you as a risky driver.

-You shouldn’t let a potential rise in premiums stop you from reporting an accident, though.
+You shouldn’t let this potential price increase stop you from reporting an accident, though.

-If you don’t tell your insurer about one but they find out later, it could invalidate your insurance – and you might even find it difficult to get another policy.
+If you don’t tell your insurer but they find out later, it could invalidate your insurance.
+You may even find it difficult to get another policy.